vazirilab/MesoLF/README.md

   % Some optional arguments
   myparams.frameRate = 18;  % frame rate of raw data
-  myparams.patch_mode = 'carpet';  % tile FOV into a "carpet" of crop_N by crop_N tiles
+  myparams.n_patches = 6;  % number of tiles per side to divide FOV into
-  myparams.n_patches = 6;  % number of tiles per side
+  myparams.patch_mode = 'carpet';  % tile FOV into a "carpet" of n_patches by n_patches tiles
   myparams.filt_method = 'cnn';  % use pre-trained CNN for final trace classification myparams.gpu_ids = [1 2];  % use GPUs 1 and 2